intuit/isl/docs/language/modifiers.md

 	$sorted = $value | sort;	// [ 1, 30, 99 ]
 	```

-- `| sort( {by: "propertyname", order: "asc/desc", caseSensitive: true/false} )` - sorts an array of objects by a specific property.
+- `| sort( {by: "propertyName", order: "asc/desc", caseSensitive: true/false} )` - sorts an array of objects by a specific property.
 	```
    	$value = [ { b: 8, a: "anna" }, { b: 5, a: "zoe" }, { b: 2, a: "max" } ];
 	$sorted = $value | sort( { by: "a", order: "desc"});	// [ { "b": 5, "a": "zoe"}, { "b": 2, "a": "max" }, { "b": 8, "a": "anna" } ]